Ken Singleton: Broadcasting career

-After retiring as a baseball player, Singleton began his broadcasting career as a sportscaster for WJZ-TV in Baltimore in the mid-1980s and TSN in Canada, first as a color commentator on telecasts for the Toronto Blue Jays (1985 and 1986) and then as a television color commentator and as a radio play-by-play and color commentator for the Montreal Expos (1987–1996).
+After retiring as a baseball player, Singleton began his broadcasting career as a sportscaster for WJZ-TV in Baltimore in the mid-1980s and TSN in Canada, first as a color commentator on telecasts for the Toronto Blue Jays (1985 and 1986) and then television color commentator and radio play-by-play and color commentator for the Montreal Expos (1987–1996).

-From 1997-2021, Singleton was a commentator for the New York Yankees on the YES Network and WPIX, serving as both a color commentator and play-by-play announcer, along with partner and play-by-play announcer Michael Kay.
+From 1997-2021, Singleton was a commentator for the New York Yankees on the YES Network and WPIX, serving as both a color commentator and fill-in play-by-play announcer, along with partner and play-by-play announcer Michael Kay.
 He also worked as an announcer for Yankee games on the MSG Network, before the inception of YES and joined the Yankees broadcasting team in 1997.

 Singleton (second from right) calling a New York Yankees game on YES, along with (L to R) Michael Kay, Paul O'Neill, and Ryan Ruocco.

-His trademark calls include "This one is gone" for a home run and "Look out!" for a hard hit foul ball into the crowd or dugout, or when a pitch comes close to/hits a batter.
+His trademark calls when filling in on play-by-play include "This one is gone" for a home run and "Look out!" for a hard hit foul ball into the crowd or dugout, or when a pitch comes close to/hits a batter.
 He will also occasionally call a pitch a "chuck and duck" for a ball hit right back toward the pitcher.
 He also calls a pitch down the heart of the plate a "cookie".

 On March 12, 2018, Singleton initially announced that he would be retiring from the broadcasting booth after the 2018 season.
 However, on August 9, 2018, he announced that he had decided to postpone his retirement until after the 2019 season.
 During the Yankees-Rays broadcast on YES on September 25, 2019, Singleton announced he would be returning to the Yankees booth for the 2020 season.
 According to the New York Post, Singleton announced that he would be retiring after the 2021 season.
 On October 2, 2021 during the penultimate game of the regular season, he officially announced his retirement on air to take effect the following day.